Elvis339/activecollab-node-sdk/README.md

 | npm run dev   | Run compiled app

 ### How it works?
 Code is written in asynchronous manner.
-Which means it has to be called inside of a async function.
+Which means it has to be called inside of a async function.<br/>
-**issueToken method has to be called on initialization of the client, so you can make requests**
+**issueToken method has to be called on initialization of the client, so you can make requests**<br/>
 **Before every request (_get, _post, _put, _delete) await has to be called.**

 ### Connect Active Collab Cloud Accounts